software-patterns/workshop/quotations.md

 **p.
 35**

 > When you want to hurry something, that means you no longer care about it and want to get on to other things.

+**p.
+75**

+> Persons tend to think and feel exclusively in one mode or the other and in doing so they tend to misunderstand and underestimate what the other mode is all about.
+But no one is willing to give up the truth as he sees it, and as far as I know, no one now living has any real reconciliation of these truths or modes.

+**p.
+85**

+> [. . .] a ghost which calls itself rationality but whose appearance is that of incoherence and meaninglessness, which causes the most normal of everyday acts to seem slightly mad because of their irrelevance to anything else.